gw3g/spectral/README.md

 Here `m=1` and `n=0` are  powers of energies _p_<sub>0</sub> and _q_<sub>0</sub> respectively.

-The project can be built using `make' in this directory, which puts the executable in `bin/'.
+The project can be built using `make` in this directory, which puts the executable in `bin/'.
 It can then be run, for example
 ```